Saturday, November 10, 2018

 Photo by ©LeDomduVin 2018

-Pierre's Parents bought the whole Island of Margaux back in 2001 and Pierre has gradually invested his time and himself ever since to promote and market the wines of his family all around the world.
-And although Pierre lives in Paris, he is nowadays going to the family's estate more frequently.
-Not having studied agriculture nor viticulture or oenology, Pierre is slowly learning by watching the "vignerons" and participating as often as he can to the main events (harvest, fermentation, aging in barrels, etc...).
+Pierre's Parents purchased the whole Island of Margaux in 2001, and Pierre has gradually invested his time and himself in promoting and marketing his family's wines worldwide.
+Although Pierre lives in Paris, he is nowadays going to the family's estate more frequently.
+Not having studied agriculture, viticulture, or oenology, Pierre slowly learns by watching the "vignerons" and participating as often as possible in the main events (harvest, fermentation, aging in barrels, etc.).

 Satellite view of the Gironde Estuary Islands courtesy of www.google.com/maps/